vosmol/lab_react/README.md

 # About

-This repository is my refresher of React features with new ones from React18 included
+This repository is my refresher/exploration of React features with new ones from React18 included

 # Repo structure